jundalisay/superb/content/en/research/einstein/relativity/section-15.md

 ---
 title: "General Results Of The Theory: E=mc2"
 heading: "Section 15"
+weight: 24
-date: 2022-04-02
+# date: 2022-04-02
 description: "Eistein's Relativity leads to mass-energy also being constrained by c, leading to E = mc2"
 image: "/covers/rel.jpg"
 ---

 Special Relativity grew out of electrodynamics and optics.
 It has considerably simplified the theoretical structure*.
-It has=
+It has:
 - simplified the derivation of laws
 - considerably reduced the number of independent hypotheses which form the basis of theory
   - This is much more important

-> *Superphysics Note=  We argue that relativity, through Einstein's field equations, actually made Physics unecessarily complicated
+> *Superphysics Note: We argue that relativity, through Einstein's field equations, actually made Physics unecessarily complicated